tswayne/react-helper/README.md

 <a id="setup"></a>

 ### Setup
-  _You can generate a webpack config when adding react-helper to your application with the CLI using the -w option_

    The only setup needed is to add webpack to your project, point it to the react-helper registration file, and include the resulting javascript file in your project.